NikitaZotov/ostis-web-platform/README.md

   npm run build
   cd ../..

-  # after building projects there should be three folders `build/Debug` in sc-machine, scp-machine and sc-component-manager
+  # after building projects there should be `build/Release` folder in sc-machine and `build/Debug` folders in scp-machine and sc-component-manager
   ```

 ## Usage